MyNetworkTV: Current format

 On February 9, 2009, Fox Entertainment Group announced that MyNetworkTV would convert from a television network to a programming service, similar to that of The CW Plus, with a focus on repeats of acquired programs originally aired on broadcast and cable networks and in first-run syndication.
 Litton Entertainment had reportedly expressed interest in leasing MyNetworkTV's Saturday evening time slots, which MyNetworkTV chose to instead turn back over to its affiliates.
 MyNetworkTV began airing more syndicated programming in the fall, which included game shows and dramas, five nights a week.
 This required the network's affiliates to re-negotiate a new affiliate agreement with the new corporation within Fox operating MyNetworkTV, Master Distribution Service, Inc., though it also gave a full and unencumbered "out" to stations which chose to end their association with MyNetworkTV under this guise, which Ion Television did with their three affiliates.

 On April 12, 2010, WWE announced that WWE SmackDown would move to the Syfy cable channel that October; the move left MyNetworkTV with no first-run programming other than that it shared with its syndicators.
 Despite the lack of first-run programming, MyNetworkTV renewed its affiliation contracts for three more years on February 14, 2011.
 The programming service has seen significant viewership growth since its 2006 startup as a television network.
 Although ratings on MyNetworkTV do not match those of the other broadcast networks, Nexstar (future owner of rival network The CW at the time) CEO Perry Sook noted his approval of its business model at the time, saying that Nexstar's MyNetworkTV stations get 'more (local ad) inventory per hour' than they would be associated with a traditional network such as Fox or ABC.
 Nexstar has since become the owner of, and the largest affiliate base for, The CW, through several acquisitions and since converted three MyNetworkTV affiliations into CW affiliations including WPHL-TV which was the largest MyNetworkTV affiliate by market size that is not owned and operated by the Fox Television Stations subsidiary of Fox Corporation, which owns the programming service.

 In announcing its fall schedule for the 2012–13 schedule, MyNetworkTV executives revealed that the programming service increased ratings over the previous year, and rated as the #6 most-watched network during the 2011–12 season with around 2.5 million viewers.

-Though MyNetworkTV would earn some recognition from some as a sixth English-language broadcast television network at launch behind The CW, this tenuous status would eventually be lost as digital multicast networks such as MeTV gained wider distribution and more critical acclaim for its classic television schedule.
-Ion Television, which had struggled in the mid-2000s due to management struggles and programming issues after itself trying to become the sixth network as PAX TV, would also stabilize and eventually come to ratings parity with MyNetworkTV before passing it by the mid-2010s.
+Though MyNetworkTV would earn recognition from some as a sixth-ranked TV network at launch after The CW (though MyNetworkTV would never attain "major" network status), this tenuous status would eventually be lost as digital multicast networks, such as MeTV, gained wider distribution and more critical acclaim for their classic television schedules.
+Ion Television, which had struggled in the mid-2000s due to management struggles and programming issues after attempting to become a "family-friendly alternative" (according to Pax's advertising & marketing promos) to the "Big Four" (NBC, CBS, ABC, & Fox) as "Pax", would also stabilize and eventually come to ratings parity with MyNetworkTV before passing it by the mid-2010s.